 Persons with chlamydia should abstain from having sex for seven days after single dose antibiotics, or until completion of a seven-day course of antibiotics, to prevent spreading the infection to partners.

 Repeat infection with chlamydia is common.
 Persons whose sex partners have not been appropriately treated are at high risk for re-infection.
-Having multiple Chlamydial infections increases a the risk of serious reproductive health complications, including pelvic inflammatory disease and ectopic pregnancy.
+Having multiple Chlamydial infections increases the risk of serious reproductive health complications, including pelvic inflammatory disease and ectopic pregnancy.
 Patients with chlamydia should be retested about three months after treatment of an initial infection, regardless of whether they believe that their sex partners were successfully treated.

 Infants infected with chlamydia may develop conjunctivitis (infection of the membrane lining the eyelids) and/or pneumonia.
 Chlamydial infection in infants can be treated with antibiotics.